• Wed. Dec 18th, 2024

 Scurvy’d sailing soldiers only conquest on their mind

 Slay them, betray them, rob them, harm them, shoot them, pollute them.
-The slaughter of an ancient tribe, disguised.

 The disc is well worth owning and listening to, as part of Los Angeles’ music history and the Chicano experience, or simply because it’s great punk pop music.
-“Straight Outta East L.A.” is available as a CD, as a Mp3 download, and in Vinyl as well.
+“Straight Outta East L.A.” is available as a CD, as a Mp3 download, and on Vinyl as well.

 finis